Py-mon/Luon/README.md

-Strives to be comment free of explaining comments by use of readable and clean code.
+# Luon
+(Lua + Python + typing + `{}`)

+A programming language concept.

+- Typed Language
+- High Readability
 - Classless but with Instances
-- High Readability
-- Built-in features that are usually imported
-- Typed Language
+- Built-in enum, overloading, fractions and more

 # Unique Features